bolt/docs/docs/extensions/extension.md

 This way you'll set it up so you can work on your project _and_ the extension, and they will interfere with eachother as little as possible.

-<p class="tip"> <strong>Tip:</strong> You might notice that the structure of
+<p class="tip"> <strong>Tip:</strong> You might notice that the structure of the
-the folders with the extension and the Bolt project are quite similar.
+folders that hold the extension and the Bolt project are quite similar.
 This is no coincidence: Both with Bolt and Extensions alike, we follow the default Symfony project structure as much as feasible. </p>